Accident Investigation Found Tyre Sampson's Seat Was Locked When He Fell To His Death On Orlando Thrill Ride

 The Slingshot Group operates the ride at the park.
 The FreeFall ride remains closed.

-ICON Park on Monday said it has demanded that Slingshot Group suspend another of its rides at the park, the Orlando SlingShot, “until such time as a thorough investigation by the appropriate authorities has been completed and all parties are satisfied that the rides are safe for the public,” the park landlord said in a statement.MORE NEWS: New Surfside Mayor Shlomo Danzinger Wants Town To Remember Condo Collapse Victims
+ICON Park on Monday said it has demanded that Slingshot Group suspend another of its rides at the park, the Orlando SlingShot, “until such time as a thorough investigation by the appropriate authorities has been completed and all parties are satisfied that the rides are safe for the public,” the park landlord said in a statement.MORE NEWS: World Renowned Ukrainian-Trained Classical Pianist Plays For Her Homeland

 (©2022 CBS Broadcasting Inc. All Rights Reserved.
 Cable News Network, Inc., a Time Warner Company, contributed to this report.)